 Below are a number of resources that can provide more information:

-Lancaster General Health campaign website about Advance Care Planning, which includes information about any upcoming community events.
+Penn Medicine Lancaster General Health has a dedicated website about Advance Care Planning, which includes information about any upcoming community events.

 Pennsylvania Department of Aging